A digital marketing strategy is an absolute given for any company trying to market itself online – right?

 5. It will help you optimize and stay ahead

 Every company with a website will have analytics, but many senior managers don’t ensure that their teams make or have the time to review and act on them.

-It will also help you optimise.
-A good strategy will benchmark your activity and clearly set out what goals you need to hit online, enabling you measure what’s working and what isn’t, and make the necessary changes.
+A strategy will also help you optimize.
+A good strategy will benchmark your activity against competitors to show where you are behind the curve and clearly set out what goals you need to hit online, enabling you to measure what’s working and what isn’t, and make the necessary changes.
 Again, regular reviews will be built into the system, as long as you have a document to refer back to.